richo/snowplow-wiki/Talk-to-us.md

 We want to make it super-easy for SnowPlow users and contributors to talk to us and connect with each other, to share ideas, solve problems and help make SnowPlow awesome.
-Here are the main channels we're running currently, take your pick:
+Here are the main channels we're running currently, we'd love to hear from you on one of them:

 ## Google Group